 10. Pit Bulls

-Pit bulls (and their American Staffordshire terrier cousins) often make excellent service dogs, although you’ll have to be prepared to deal with the negative (though mistaken) perception of the breed.
+Pit bulls (and their American Staffordshire terrier cousins) often make excellent service dogs for people, although you’ll have to be prepared to deal with the negative (though mistaken) perception of the breed.

 Many people fear pit bulls, but these fears are the result of ignorance and sensationalistic coverage by the media – in truth, the vast majority of pits are loving, gentle dogs.